Air Travel and Stroller

 *stairs in old buildings that don’t have lift or elevator

-*curbs in non-handicapped accesible places (more common abroad than you might expect)
+*curbs in non-handicapped accessible places (more common abroad than you might expect)

-*in and out of transportation – cabs/taxis/rental cars/busses/trains etc…..all require taking baby out of the stroller and folding the stroller and carrying the stroller!
+*in and out of transportation – cabs/taxis/rental cars/busses/trains etc…..all require taking baby out of the stroller, folding the stroller, carrying the stroller – lots of moving around

 Parents are super busy!
 You don’t have time to research so I did it for you.
 Enjoy this list!

 The name is boring but I love the colorful choices you have for the sunshade.
 Your stroller will stick out as a bright colorful spot of happiness in the sea of black strollers.
-Makes it easy to pick out, too, if you have to park it somewhere like you do at Disney.
+This bright color makes it easy to pick out, too, if you have to park the stroller somewhere like you do at Disney.
 I particularly like the Tropical Green.